scipy/scipy/doc/source/dev/contributor/building_faq.rst

   * ``$ gfortran --version``

-* The versions of numpy and scipy that you are trying to install
+* The versions of NumPy and SciPy that you are trying to install

 * The full output of ``$ python setup.py build``